3mojihq/3moji.app/content/guideChapters/birds-eye-view.md

 ## 👩🪄👸 Augmentation and Rendering

 Once you’ve minted a base layer and minted/purchased/acquired a drop, you’ll need to send both of them to Meta Blocks Smart Contract in order to augment the base layer.

 The Meta Blocks rendering system will produce all the possible combinations of renders based on your base layer and the drops sent to the contract.

 \[TODO: Add tutorial]

 ## 🛠 Use Cases

 ### PFP

 The go-to use case of 3moji is profile pictures.
 Unlike traditional NFTs where you’re stuck with the traits you have, 3moji allows you to upgrade and evolve your PFP with you over time.
-The identifying base layer does not change, so your 3moji avatar will be recognisable as YOUR 3moji, but you can upgrade its style over time.
+The identifying base layer does not change, so your 3moji avatar will be recognizable as YOUR 3moji, but you can upgrade its style over time.

 ### Stickers

 3moji allows you to own your virtual expression and express yourself in your day-to-day communications with a variety of stickers generated from the NFTs you own.
-Everyone’s 3moji stickers will be unique based on the combination of base layer and the currently equipped drops.
-Some stickers are locked with drops, for example the following sticker only unlocks if you have \[X] drop.
+Everyone’s 3moji stickers will be unique based on the combination of the base layer and the currently equipped drops.
+Some stickers are locked with drops, for example the following sticker only unlocks if you have wizard drop.

-\[TODO: Insert example].
+\[TODO: Insert example]

 These stickers are akin to Apple’s Memoji in terms of functionality, and can be used on platforms like Telegram, Whatsapp, Chrome and more.
 Hence this brings real-world utility to your digital assets.

 ### Live Avatars

 3moji 3D models can be used as avatars in partner Metaverse and games as well as to record or present oneself on video calls.
 The motion and the facial expressions of the avatar are synced with that of the user using the camera.